-We can prepare for Sunday later this week by begging our Lord to heal our blindness – our blindness to who we are and who we are called to be – and to follow him on the road to Jerusalem.
+We can prepare for Sunday later this week by begging our Lord to heal our blindness – our blindness to who we are and to the needs of those around us – and to follow him on the road to Jerusalem.

 Dear Lord, sometimes I can be so dense.
 Thanks so much for getting through to me now and again.
 When I “get it,” it seems that I want to be your disciple with every ounce of being within me.
 I really get the “fire” image you use.
 At other times, all I see is my needs and the ways I seem to be unfulfilled or falling short in some way.
 Release me from myself, that I might be free to give myself to my brothers and sisters who need my love and care.
 Then, I’ll follow you into the toughest of situations with courage and hope.